 I know there could be many other reasons to have a red gate, but based on color psychology, you could be conveying two completely different ideas.

-I almost left off green on my first draft, but then I saw several green gates and fences on my way to the office.
-We have not done a green gate yet, but I’m not sure why.
+I almost left off green on my first draft for some reason.
+We have done a couple of simple green gates.
 Green communicates a connection to the environment as well as growth, health, harmony and new beginnings.
 It makes me think of Spring.

 Pure and pristine white is a common color for gates, but we have not done many.
 White is associated with goodness and innocence.
 I would like to hear your thoughts, but I’m thinking white might be more popular on wooden gates than metal.